-IMMA collection is the National Collection of Modern and Contemporary Art and collects in the present.
+IMMA's Collection is the National Collection of Modern and Contemporary Art and IMMA collects in the present.
 Its remit is to collect the art of now for the future, to reflect key developments in contemporary visual culture and to keep them in the public domain for future generations.